-If you travel the back roads of the Southwest long enough, you’ll discover eye-catching road stops from a bygone era.
+If you travel the back roads of the Southwest long enough, you’ll discover eye-catching highway rest areas from a bygone era.

 Built in the days before the interstate system, these artfully designed (and sometimes kitschy) road stops once served throngs of cross-country motorists.
 Today, they’re vanishing relics of the past.

 Photographer Ryann Ford captures the unique aesthetics of these road stops in her new book, The Last Stop: Vanishing Rest Stops of the American Roadside.
 Ford got the idea for the book while traveling from Southern California to Austin, Texas on Route 66 — a nearly forgotten slice of Americana in its own right.

 She noticed how few vintage road stops stand today compared to the bustling gas/fast-food stops that pepper the interstates.
 Ever since the Interstate System began in 1954, the solitary rest stops have declined, and since the Great Recession many of them have been disassembled or relocated.

 “I immediately felt an urgency to shoot as many rest stops as I could before they all were gone forever,” says Ford.
 “My hope is that this book cultivates an interest in the often-overlooked beauty and significance of rest stops in the American travel experience.”

 Below, you can see some of Ford’s favorite road stops, along with her commentary about each location.

 “This was the rest stop that inspired the project.
 As I researched rest stops to see what was beyond the Austin area, I was excited to find a photo of this rest stop, and then shocked to read it would soon be demolished.
 The next weekend I drove four hours north to shoot it, and sure enough, it was demolished a few weeks later.”